 Captive Desert Tortoise Shelter

-The shelter serves an important function in protecting the tortoise from the extreme heat and dryness of the summer, and providing a place to hibernate in the winter.
-It is important that you build a shelter that is well-insulated.
-Insulation can be provided by adding soil to the top, sides and bottom of the shelter.
-In the wild, desert tortoises prefer snug shelter, and they like to wedge themselves into a corner near the back; don’t make the shelter too roomy.
+Shelters should be well insulated by adding soil to the top, sides and bottom of the structure.
+In the wild, desert tortoises prefer snug shelter to wedge themselves into a corner near the back so don’t make the shelter too roomy.

-If you opt for a permanent shelter, the type of shelter you construct for your tortoise will depend on where you live, because of differing climatic conditions found throughout the state.
-Because of greater rainfall, and the increased likelihood of flooding, if you live in Phoenix or Tucson, the shelter you provide should be above ground.
+The type of shelter you construct for your tortoise will depend largely on the local climate.
+Because of greater rainfall, and the increased likelihood of flooding, those living in Phoenix or Tucson should provide an above-ground shelter.

 Creating shelters in Phoenix, Prescott, and Tucson

-If you live in Bullhead City, Kingman, Lake Havasu, or Yuma, the shelter should be dug below ground to offer the best thermal protection due to the extreme heat in these regions, and have an eave to keep rain from falling in it.
+Those in Bullhead City, Kingman, Lake Havasu or Yuma should dig a shelter below ground to offer the best thermal protection due to the extreme heat in these regions, and have an eave to keep rain from falling in it.
 However, it should still be built in a high area of your backyard enclosure to prevent flooding during heavy rain.

 Creating shelters in Bullhead City, Lake Havasu, Kingman, and Yuma